Speech and Language Therapy (Including Year Abroad)

 B7: Reflect and learn in order to identify personal and professional goals for lifelong learning within a framework of continuing professional development

-B8: Be able to apply knowldege of different cultural contexts to SLT practice
+B8: (Year abroad only) Be able to apply knowledge of different cultural contexts to SLT practice.

 Learning methods

 B1-B5 & B7 are achieved through a combination of group and individual activities and practice based learning.
 Lectures and seminars are used to introduce new material explored within a group setting.
 Practical skills classes and workshops are used to integrate the theory and practice of speech & language therapy.
 Directed personal study time enables the student to deepen and strengthen this learning through enquiry based learning.
-B6 is achieved through year 1 research teaching and workbook and year extended lit review and research proposal including individual research tutorials.
-B8 is acheived through the year abroad module
+B6 is achieved through year 1 research teaching and workbook, year 2 literature review and final year extended literature review and research proposal including research tutorials.
+B8 is achieved through the year abroad module.

 Assessment methods